ysyk2021/the-list-effect-mastering-the-art-of-list-making-for-personal-and-professional-growth/src/chapter-3-3.md

-Chapter 14: Balancing Short-Term and Long-Term Goals
+Balancing Short-Term and Long-Term Goals
 ====================================================

 In this chapter, we will explore the importance of balancing short-term and long-term goals in our list-making practices.
 While it is essential to address immediate tasks and objectives, it is equally crucial to maintain a focus on our long-term vision.
 This chapter will provide insights and strategies for effectively balancing these two types of goals, ensuring that our list-making efforts align with our broader aspirations for personal and professional growth.